Poona Dam: Overview

-The earthen dam structure is 650 m long and holds back the 655 ML reservoir when at full capacity.
-From a catchment area of 0.8 km2, the reservoir has a surface area of 17 ha and a maximum width of 410 m.
-Initially managed by the Maroochy Shire Council, management of the dam was transferred to SEQ Water in July 2008 as part of a water security project in the South East Queensland region, known as the South East Queensland Water Grid.
+The earthen dam structure is 650 m long.
+The resultant reservoir has capacity of 655 ML when full, covering a surface area of 17 ha, with a maximum width of 410 m that is drawn from a catchment area of 0.8 km2.
+Initially managed by the Maroochy Shire Council, management of the dam was transferred to SEQ Water in July 2008 as part of a water security project in the South East Queensland region, known as the SEQ Water Grid.

 Recreation

 Recreation is not permitted on the dam and in its surrounds.

-History

 In 2008, the body of a deceased man was found on the eastern spillway of the dam wall.